The Impact of Deductibles on your Home Insurance

 Bear in mind that you don’t have to make a claim if you have damage that is above your deductible by a small amount.
 Submitting a claim to your insurer can result in any claims-free discounts that you benefit from being removed, which means you will pay a higher premium at renewal.

 If you were to submit a high number of claims, your insurer may charge you an additional amount, called surcharges.
-Also, your insurance could be declined by the insurer.
 It’s much better to manage your insurance premium with a reasonable deductible amount and avoid small claims altogether, whenever possible.

 Changing your deductible

 Most insurers will allow you to change your deductible.
-They may allow you to change it anytime, or some may only allow for the amount to be changed at the time of policy renewal, such as 12 months after setting it up.
+They may allow you to change it anytime, or only at the time of policy renewal, such as 12 months after setting it up.